NatWeiss/RGP/README.md

 Updates
 -------

+* Feb 24, 2015: Now has a separate cocos2d-x and cocos2d-js templates.
+Fixed a bug on Windows: "Unable to find MSBuild path."
 * Feb 19, 2015: Fixed a bug in Xcode projects (reference to script folder).
 * Feb 7, 2015: Prebuilder updated for cocos2d-js 3.2 final / cocos2d-x 3.3.
 * Dec 28, 2014: Prebuilder updated for cocos2d-js 3.2 rc0 / cocos2d-x 3.3.